 The only difference is the judgement applied to the object.

-Our Nurturing Instinct drives us so completely to live in judgement that we will even attach it to inanimate objects, in order to to attempt to control the potential feelings and potential behavior of other people.
+It even makes us attach judgement to inanimate objects, in order to to attempt to control the potential feelings and potential behavior of other people.

 Trying to control the potential feelings of other people kills intimacy, and ultimately, relationships.